Biography of First Lady Pat Nixon

 During the Nixons’ 1969 trip to South Vietnam, she became the first First Lady to visit a combat zone, in an open helicopter and accompanied by Secret Service agents draped with bandoleers.
 In June 1970, Mrs. Nixon flew supplies gathered by volunteers to earthquake ruptured Peru.
 For this, the Peruvian Government gave Mrs. Nixon the highest decoration their country can bestow – The Grand Cross of the Order of the Sun.
 This award is the oldest decoration in the Americas and Mrs. Nixon became the first North American woman to receive this award.

-At home, Mrs. Nixon reached out to the American people by inviting them into the people’s house and taking special care to preserve and enhance it.
+At home, First Lady Pat Nixon reached out to the American people by inviting them into the people’s house and taking special care to preserve and enhance it.
 “The Nixon era was the greatest single period of collecting in White House history,” historian William Seale said.
 “The great collection of White House Americana today is the long shadow of Mrs. Nixon.
 The impulse, the idea, and the energy were hers.”

 She arranged the first White House tours for the visually and hearing impaired and inaugurated the famous candlelight tours for people who worked during the day.
 And she believed that the house into which she brought so much light should be lit at night like Washington’s other monuments, so she began the tradition of having the White House lit at night.